Fort Worth monks reach DC, concluding their Walk for Peace

 How are the monks getting back to FTW?

 We had this question too.
 The monks will return to Fort Worth on Valentine’s Day via bus.
 Everybody is invited to join the Homecoming Walk at 8 a.m., which will start in downtown FTW and end six miles away at the Huong Dao temple.
-Route details will be posted on their Facebook.
+Route details will be posted on their Facebook page.

 More from FTWtoday